STAT545-UBC-hw-2018-19/hw02-lsloboda/hw02-gapminder.md

 ### Conclusions

 -   Many types of plots can be used to explore data trends and distributions using R
--   The data can be broken down into subsets using functions like filter() and select() to make it easier to work with
+-   The data can be broken down into subsets using functions like filter() and select() to make it more manageable
 -   Piping is a convenient way to feed a variable into a plot or function